Writer: Tim Patterson

 Tannin Myths and Methods

-MEMBERS ONLYFrom modern wine chemistry labs to your home winery — what is known about tannins and how can winemakers control their impact on their wine?
-Research is debunking many widely-held beliefs about tannins, but there are still proven ways to get the structure you desire without excessive bitterness or astringency.
-Here’s a quick summary of
+From modern wine chemistry labs to your home winery — what is known about tannins and how can winemakers control their impact on their wine?
+Research is debunking many widely-held beliefs about

 Cab-Syrah